VeroIarrachtai/Abies_vs_ozone/README.md

 # README Paper Abies vs ozone

-This repository contains the scripts, data, metadata and part of the results from the study **"Abies vs ozone"**.
+This repository contains scripts, data, metadata and part of the results from the study **"Abies vs ozone"**.

 ## Prerequisites

-VCFtools 0.1.15
+* VCFtools 0.1.15
-PLINK v1.9
+* PLINK v1.9
-R 3.4.2
+* R 3.4.2
-Admixture 1.3
+* Admixture 1.3

 ### R packages: